Dan Colchico

 Daniel Mametta Colchico (May 27, 1935 – April 27, 2014) was an American athlete who played defensive end in the National Football League (NFL).

 Biography

-Early years
+Early life

 Dan Colchico was born May 27, 1935, in Port Chicago, California, part of the San Francisco Bay Area.
 His father, an immigrant from Italy, was killed in an industrial accident when Dan was 6 years old.

 Colchico was a tough child from a tough neighborhood who was naturally athletic from an early age.
 Particularly skilled on the football field, Colchico graduated from Mt.
 Diablo High School and attended Diablo Valley Junior College in Pleasant Hill, California before winning a scholarship to play at San Jose State College.

 Collegiate career

 After graduating from Diablo Valley Junior College, Colchico entered San Jose State in February 1957.
 Wearing jersey number 88, Colchico was soon starting for the Spartans at the Right End position.

 Professional career

-Colchico was drafted by the San Francisco 49ers in the 7th round (78th overall) of the 1959 NFL draft.
+Colchico was drafted by the San Francisco 49ers in the seventh round (78th overall) of the 1959 NFL draft.
 He was a member of the San Francisco 49ers organization for seven years from 1960 to 1967 (played 1960–1965 – in 1966 he performed Public Relations duties while in rehab for a ruptured Achilles tendon and upon being denied clearance to play by the 49er medical staff, was hired as the Defensive Line Coach in 1967) and played two seasons for the New Orleans Saints (1968-1969) before retiring from the NFL.